SQL Server SPNs and Kerberos: A Practical, End-to-End Guide — 2026 Update

 On the server:

--- For your current session
+-- For the current session

 SELECT auth_scheme